Distance Learning Diplomas in Telecommunications Technology

 - Broadband services technologies

 The vast majority of graduates earning diplomas in telecommunications technology work in either installation, maintenance and repair or administrative and office support occupations.
 The former group includes those working inside businesses or residences as well as those working outdoors, performing jobs such as operating power-driven equipment to put up telephone poles.
-The following positions are available for graduates of telecommunications technology programs:
+The following positions are available for graduates:

 - Line installer and repairer